amaranth-lang/amaranth/docs/lang.rst

     m.domains.startup = ClockDomain(reset_less=True, local=True)

-If a clock domain is defined in a module, it is also available in all of its submodules.
+If a clock domain is defined in a module, all of its submodules can refer to that domain under the same name.

 .. warning::